gromedev/msft-security-toolbox/README.md

 Find process: This function prompts the user to enter a process name, retrieves information about the process using the Get-Process cmdlet, and displays the information in a table using the Format-Table cmdlet.
 If the user confirms that they want to kill the process, the function uses the Stop-Process cmdlet to stop the process.

 # Usage

+Run Show-Menu and select an option.

+OR

-To use the scripts, open a PowerShell prompt and navigate to the directory where the scripts are stored.
-Then, you can invoke the functions by typing the function name followed by any required arguments.
+Alternatively, you can invoke the functions by typing the function name followed by any required arguments.

 For example:
   Find-String -path "C:\temp" -file "foo.txt" -csvPath "C:\temp\results.csv"